The $K$-theory of assemblers: Abstract Scissors Congruence

 \begin{definition} In any category with an initial object $\initial$, we say that two morphisms $f:A\rto C$ and $g:B\rto C$ are \textsl{disjoint} if the pullback $A\times_C B$ exists and is equal to $\initial$.
 A family $\{f_i:A_i \rto A\}_{i\in I}$ is a \textsl{disjoint family} if for $i\neq i'$ the morphisms $f_i$ and $f_{i'}$ are disjoint. \end{definition}

+Although initial objects do not need to be unique, as all constructions in this paper depend only on the non-initial objects in an assembler we will assume that initial objects are unique.

-\begin{definition} \lbl{def:sieve} Let $\C$ be any category.
-A \textsl{sieve} in $\C$ is a full subcategory $\D$ such that for all $A$ in $\C$, if there exists a morphism $A\rto B\in \C$ with $B\in \D$, then $A$ is in $\D$.
-In other words, a full subcategory $\D$ is a sieve in $\C$ if it is closed under precomposition with morphisms in $\C$.
+\begin{definition} Let $\C$ be any category.
+A \textsl{sieve} in $\C$ is a full subcategory $\D$ such that for all $A$ in $\C$, if there exists a morphism $A\rto B$ in $\C$ with $B\in \D$, then $A$ is in $\D$.
+In other words, a full subcategory $\D$ is a sieve in $\C$ if it is closed under precomposition with morphisms in $\C$. \end{definition}